CDPHE-bioinformatics/CDPHE-influenza/README.md

     `mapped_reads` - the number of reads mapped(totaled across all gene segments) determined by IRMA

+    `alt_reads` - the number of reads mapped to alternative flu type and/or subtype

+    `alt_matches` - string seperated by semicolons listing the number of mapped reads for each alternative flu type and/or subtype.
+This column can be used to help determine if the sample may representa  coinfection

     `percent_mapped_reads` - mapped reads/filtered reads x 100

     `{segment}_percent_coverage`- the number of non-N bases divided by the length of the seed reference gene segment used by IRMA.
 The reference gene segments can be found in the IRMA files.